 - There are people who become used to listening to a certain noise at night find it harder to get to sleep if it stops.

-- Most men, when teaching how to tie a tie must stand behind that person, because that's the only way they can remember how the knot goes.
+- Most men, when teaching how to tie a tie, must stand behind the person they're helping, because that's the only way they can remember how the knot goes.